descartes100/Dapp-frontend-template/README.md

 2. Customize the contract calls in the pages/index.js.

 3. And then you can interact with your contract easily using the frontend you built!

+# Recommended tutorial

+This project is partly inspired by [a tutorial](https://billyjitsu.hashnode.dev/the-rainbowkit-wagmi-guide-i-wish-i-had#heading-the-back-end).
+I strongly recommend you to check it for further exploration.